-This topic provides step-by-step instructions about how to set up and configure virtual entities for Finance and Operations apps in Common Data Service.
+This topic explains how to configure virtual entities for Finance and Operations apps in Microsoft Dataverse.

-The Common Data Service solution for Finance and Operations virtual entities must be installed from Microsoft AppSource virtual entity solution.
+The Dataverse solution for Finance and Operations virtual entities must be installed from Microsoft AppSource virtual entity solution.
 For more information, see Finance and Operations virtual entity.

-Ensure the following solutions are installed in Common Data Service.
+Ensure the following solutions are installed in Dataverse.

 Dynamics365Company - This adds the Company entity, which is referenced by all Finance and Operations entities with a PrimaryCompanyContext metadata value.